joaquinfontela/PyGame/README.md

 # PyPong
-A PyGame version of the classic Pong game.
+A PyGame version of some classics.